pelias/documentation/getting-started/002-search.md

 | `boundary.circle.lon` | ***-79.186484*** |
 | `boundary.circle.radius` | ***35*** |

+You can see the results have fewer than the standard 10 items, because there aren't that many YMCA locations in the specified radius:

+> * YMCA, Toronto, Ontario
+* YMCA, Markham, Ontario
+* YMCA, Toronto, Ontario
+* Metro Central YMCA, Toronto, Ontario
+* Pinnacle Jr YMCA, Toronto, Ontario
+* Cooper Koo Family Cherry Street YMCA Centre, Toronto, Ontario

 ### We respect your boundaries

 If you're going to attempt using multiple boundary types in a single search request, be aware that the results will come from the **intersection** of all the boundaries!
 So if you provide regions that don't overlap, you'll be looking at an empty set of results.
 You've been warned.
 Here's a visual of how it works: